Zach Nunn

-Zachary Martin Nunn (born May 4, 1979) is an American politician and former member of the Iowa Air National Guard who has served as the U.S. representative for Iowa's 3rd congressional district since 2023.
+Zachary Martin Nunn (born May 4, 1979) is an American politician and United States Air Force officer who has served as the U.S. representative for Iowa's 3rd congressional district since 2023.
 A member of the Republican Party, he was a member of the Iowa Senate for the 15th district from 2019 to 2023 and the Iowa House of Representatives for the 30th district from 2015 to 2019.

+Nunn ran for a seat in the United States House of Representatives in 2022 to represent Iowa's 3rd congressional district, successfully defeating incumbent Democrat Cindy Axne.
+He was re-elected in 2024.

+As of May 2, Nunn announced he was not running for governor, following Governor Reynolds' announcement that she was retiring.

 Early life and education

 Nunn was born on May 4, 1979, in Story City, Iowa, and raised in Altoona.
 He graduated from Southeast Polk High School in 1998.
 He earned a Bachelor of Arts degree in political science and international relations from Drake University in 2002.
-He has a Master of Military Art and Science from the Air Command and Staff College of Air University (2004) and a Master of Studies in international relations and national security studies from the University of Cambridge (2007).
+He earned a Master of Science in military operational art and science from the Air Command and Staff College at Air University in 2004 and a Master of Studies in international security from Selwyn College, Cambridge, in 2007.